geologictimepics

 NZ map--all

 Map of New Zealand, showing accreted terranes in colors and cover assemblage in gray.
+(Compiled mostly from Graham, 2015)

 North and South Island Bedrock The different colors on this map show New Zealand’s basement rock, named so because it forms the lowest known bedrock foundation of any given area.
 The basement tells stories of New Zealand’s deep past, from about 500-100 million years ago.
 Individual colors signify different terranes, accreted (added) one-by-one through plate motions to the edge of what was then the supercontinent Gondwana.
 They mostly consist of sedimentary and metamorphosed sedimentary rock, although the narrow belt of purple-colored Dun Mountain Ophiolite formed as oceanic lithosphere, and the red-colored areas consist of granitic igneous rock, some of which has been metamorphosed to gneiss.